GoogleCloudPlatform/dataflow-vision-analytics/README.md

 unzip -q flickr-image-dataset.zip
 ```

-It will take a couple of minutes to unzip the file.
+It will take a several minutes to unzip the archive.

 #### Copy the images to the destination bucket